buildpacks/docs/content/docs/features/dockerfiles.md

 To use image extensions, a platform should do the following:

-* Ensure the platform API in use is at least `0.10`
+* Ensure the platform API in use is at least `0.10`; image extensions were introduced in API version `0.10`
 * Include image extensions in the provided builder
 * When invoking the `detector` binary, include image extensions in `order.toml`
   * Note that the new `generate` phase is a sub-task of the `detector` and thus happens automatically after (and in the